alexandroid000/talks/thesis/talk.md

 :::::::::::::: {.columns}
 ::: {.column width="50%"}

-Can be used to reduce uncertainty!
+Can be used to check if transition between segments decreases uncertainty!

 :::
 ::: {.column width="50%"}